bloominstituteoftechnology/node-db1-project/README.md

 For this lab you will:

-- write SQL statements against a pre-populated database using an online tool, no need to install anything.
+- write SQL statements against a pre-populated database using an online tool.
 Once you have the correct SQL Statement for each query, write it inside the `queries.md` file under the appropriate heading.
-- use [`DB Browser for SQLite`](https://sqlitebrowser.org/) to create a database and single table.
+- install [`DB Browser for SQLite`](https://sqlitebrowser.org/) and use it to create a database.
+- using `DB Browser for SQLite` add a table to the database you just created.

 ### Write Basic Queries